 Why Aging Arteries Matter

-This matters because stiff, poorly responsive arteries are tied to most of the conditions people fear as they age: heart disease, kidney decline, and cognitive problems linked to reduced blood flow in the brain.
-If you could slow vascular aging, you might slow several diseases at once.
+This matters because stiff, poorly responsive arteries are tied to most of the conditions people fear as they age:

 That's the appeal behind a growing line of research into cellular senescence and the blood vessels.
 And it's why a supplement called fisetin, which most people have never heard of, keeps showing up in longevity conversations.